mongodb-university/Bluehawk/README.md

 Because `uncomment` operates on ranges of content, it is only available as a block command.

+> 💡 Comments are only specified in certain language types.
+For example, plaintext
+> does not have a comment syntax, so this command does nothing in plaintext.

 Consider the following file:

 `Main.java`: